luqmanmalik/Analysis-MathML/README.md

 |              |  29.
 Construction of the Real Numbers &nbsp; 578          |
 |              |  30.
 Uniqueness of the Real Numbers &nbsp; 591<table><tr><td>&nbsp; Suggested reading &nbsp; 599</td></tr><tr><td style="indent:30px">&nbsp; Answers (to Selected Problems) &nbsp; 609</td></tr></tr><tr><td style="indent:30px">&nbsp; Glossery of Symbols &nbsp; 655</td></tr><tr><td>&nbsp; Index &nbsp; 659</td></tr></table>|
 ---
-__Specification.__ This repository is Safari–centric.
-The page macro is an eleventh–order quaternion prismplex, with eight enclosed (dynamic) fields.
-It may also be described as a partial frame meaning that not every such field has slide and scroll fucntionality in contrast to a complete frame, where every closed field has slide and scroll functionality.
+__Specification.__ This repository is Webkit–centric.
+The page macro is an eleventh–order quaternion prismplex, with eight enclosed, dynamic fields.
+It may also be described as a complete frame, meaning that every field has slide and scroll fucntionality.
 The frame's memory is accesible through conventional menus and search.
-Less conventionally, each slide has autonomous search functionality, whose query returns remain loaded in the RAM while sliding through pages.
-The library is licensed for use under the terms in the file <code>MIT_License</code>.
+Each slide has autonomous search, whose query returns remain loaded in the RAM while seperate fields are active.
+The library is licensed for use under the terms outlined in the file <code>MIT License</code> and <code>BSD License</code>.